ChouseinKec/triax-page/docs/style/hooks/manager.md

 Copies a style property value to the clipboard.

 - **Parameters:**
-  - `property: StylePropertyKeys` — The style property to copy.
+  - `property: CSSPropertyKey` — The style property to copy.

 ---